Ask a COVID-19 Question

 - The Chilean government has instituted a gradual re-opening plan (“Paso a Paso”) with different levels of permitted activities at each step.
 Neighborhoods (comunas) may move forward or backward in steps, depending on local conditions.
 Learn more about the Paso a Paso plan here (Spanish only).

 - Comunas at Paso 1 (Quarantine) are subject to 24-hour quarantine.
+Citizens with a Mobility Pass granted by the Chilean government may leave their homes, but may not travel to other comunas.

 - Comunas at Paso 2 (Transition) are subject to 24-hour quarantine only on Saturdays, Sundays, and holidays.
+Citizens with a Mobility Pass may leave their homes, and travel to other comunas or regions that are in Paso 2 or higher.

 - Comunas at Paso 3 (Preparation) are not subject to a quarantine.